pakhromov/mako/README.md

 # mako

-Maintained fork of mako with added ignore-replace option to ignore applications requests to replace their notifications (usefull for apps like Discord which only show the latest message by replacing the previous ones)
+Fork of mako with added ignore-close and ignore-replace options to ignore applications requests to close and replace their old notifications (usefull for apps like Discord which only show the latest message by replacing the previous ones)

 A lightweight notification daemon for Wayland.
 Works on Sway.